WELCOME TO NORTH TEXAS ADJUSTMENTS.

 Expect trustworthiness, experience, and leadership—otherwise, PAs are useless.

 Trust matters in this business.
-Contractors spend money on materials and equipment and are short on time.
-You need to know that there will be a check at the end of the claims process, and I’m the one who’s going to deliver that check to you in person.
+Homeowners need to know that there will be a check at the end of the claims process, and that the amount is sufficient to repair covered damage.
+I’m the one who’s going to deliver that check to you in person.

-Grow claims and projects for revenue that covers and exceeds my 10%.
+Grow claims and projects for revenue that cover and exceed my 10%.

-Here’s a summary of what I can do for contractors who take on projects involving storm, fire, water, and hail damage:
+Here’s a summary of what I can do on projects involving storm, fire, water, and hail damage:

 THE THREE-PART PROCESS

-I fight for homeowners, outmaneuver insurance adjusters, and deliver contractors larger, more profitable scopes of work.
+I fight for homeowners, outmaneuver insurance adjusters, and deliver project scopes that match the damage.

 Conduct an initial inspection, work through the claims process with the homeowner, and leave with a signed letter of representation.

 A “letter of representation” means that I can legally represent the homeowner in all matters relating to their claim.
 So, when the claim is disbursed, my name is on the check.
-That means contractors get paid for the project the homeowner hired them to do, and the homeowner gets a thorough, high-quality repair or replacement.
+That means homeowners get a thorough, high-quality repair or replacement.

 Put together an estimate, file the claim, and set an inspection date with the field adjuster.